shephertz/App42_Push_Sample_Unity/README.md

 1. Bundle Identifier* name should be same as your package name defined in AndroidMaifest.xml file.</br>
 2. You have attached PushSample.cs file on MainCamera.
-4. You can also replce PushNotification icon with your icon in \Assets\plugins\Android\assets folder with same name and same type.
+4. You can also replace PushNotification icon with your icon in \Assets\plugins\Android\assets folder with same name and same type.

 __Customize with your Android Game:__ To use Notification message in your game you have to make following changes in AndroidManifest.xml file in Assets\plugins\Android folder.

 1. Replace sampleAndroid.jar with your Android game Jar.</br>

-2. Replace ""com.shephertz.app42.unity.android.test.MainActivity" with your Launcher Activty  in AndroidManifest.xml file.</br>
+2. Replace ""com.shephertz.app42.unity.android.test.MainActivity" with your Launcher Activity  in AndroidManifest.xml file.</br>
 ```
   <activity android:name="com.shephertz.app42.unity.android.test.MainActivity" >
             <intent-filter>